deepashreeKedia/cs149stanfordasst4/README.md

 #### Writeup and Profiling
 Students are required to submit a write up briefly describing their implementations.
 Also describe how you went about optimizing your implementation.
 Make sure to profile your implementation, and report the achieved MFU (Model FLOPs Utilization), with both `float16` and `float32` data types.
 You can so by running `neuron-profile view -n [your_profile_name].neff -s [your_profile_name].ntff`.
 Run the test harness with the `--profile <profile_name>` flag to capture a trace.

+> [!TIP]
 > It’s expected that you will see the warnings below when using the profiler, which is a known issue due to changes in the NKI compiler stack.
-Some benchmarking parameters will be missing, but the MFU value is not affected.
-Looking at the MFU value suffices for this class.
+Some benchmarking parameters will be missing, but the MFU value is still available by mousing over the "Cumulative Utilization" line in the Estimated MFU section of the GUI.

 <p align="center">
   <img src="handout/profiler-warning.png" alt="Profiler warning" width="90%">